Creating Global Edge

 Using Negative TTL(s) caches error responses from the origin server, reducing the load on the origin server.

-When you click the toggle button to turn on the feature, it is applied by default for 10 seconds to 4xx and 5xx HTTP code responses.
+When you click the toggle button to turn on the function, it is applied by default for 10 seconds to 4xx and 5xx HTTP code responses.

 Bypass Query String